aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/legendpositiontype/_index.md

 ```

-Displays the legend to the top of the chart's plot area.
+Displays the legend at the top of the chart's plot area.

 ### equals(Object arg0) {#equals-java.lang.Object-}
 ```